 ARV helps to auto generate UVM test-bench –bus agents, monitors, drivers, adaptors, predictors, sequencers and sequences helps user to complete the verification right at first time.
 This verification plan allows easy back-annotation from the test results –thus allowing you track the progress of your verification efforts.

-ARV helps to auto verify the special registers like Lock Register, Indirect Register, Constraints Registers and All Register Accesses etc. See in the above ARV coverage report: which shows all of the contents summery in a tabular form, specifies the register model summery, their overall coverage and number of test used along with the status.
+ARV helps to auto verify the special registers like Lock Register, Indirect Register, Constraints Registers and All Register Accesses etc. See in the above ARV coverage report: which shows all of the contents summary in a tabular form, specifies the register model summary, their overall coverage and number of test used along with the status.

 The software write access of a register can be locked based on the value of another register field or based on an expression consisting of different registers or fields.
 See the logical view of Lock Register: